shakacode/react_on_rails/README.md

   foreman start -f Procfile.dev
   ```

-8. Visit [localhost:5000/hello_world](http://localhost:5000/hello_world).
+8. Visit [localhost:3000/hello_world](http://localhost:3000/hello_world).
 Note, `foreman` defaults to PORT 5000 unless you set the value of PORT in your environment.
 For example, you can `export PORT=3000` to use the Rails default port of 3000.
+For the hello_world example this is already set.

-### Installation Summary
+### Installation Overview

 See the [Installation Overview](docs/basics/installation-overview.md) for a concise set summary of what's in a React on Rails installation.